Boettner-eric/Homepage/README.md

 ## [Hosted on Gitub.io](https://boettner-eric.github.io/Homepage/)
 ![Template.html (github public version)](screenshots/template.png)

 This project is an attempt at a better desktop and mobile launch page.
-It has keyboard shortcuts, nested folders, cool design and is super easy to edit
+It has keyboard shortcuts, nested folders, cool design and is super easy to edit.

 # Features:
 * ### Scripted page creation